 These access restriction systems, while useful in blocking out unwanted viewers, are ineffective for a large, decentralized system like the World Wide Web.
 It is simply too easy to copy or aggregate information, and it is often possible to infer "private" information without actually having explicit access to the information itself.
 In addition, there are always human factors that a technical access restriction system will have trouble handling.
 For example, Facebook's access restriction systems did not prevent users from unwillingly publicizing their purchases when Facebook introduced Beacon, a controversial advertising program.
 Only a mass protest from users caused Facebook to readjust their privacy controls [3].
-Given all these ways for data to escape from behind access restriction systems, it is troubling that access restriction mechanisms are powerless in cases where information is compromised.
+Given all these ways for data to escape from behind access restriction systems, it is troubling that access restriction mechanisms are powerless in cases where information in compromised.
 An apt analogy from Information Accountability [1] compares sole reliance on access restriction to "focusing all one's attention on closing the barn door and ignoring what might happen to the horses after they've escaped."

 The Respect My Privacy (RMP) framework hopes to offer an alternative approach to protecting privacy in social networks.
-It is based on Information Accountability, which argues that in addition to access control, there need to be ways of ensuring that people know exactly what they can and cannot do with personal or sensitive information.
+The Respect My Privacy framework is grounded in Information Accountability, which argues that in addition to access control, there need to be ways of ensuring that people know exactly what they can and cannot do with personal or sensitive information.
+In addition, Information Accountability also argues for mechanisms that notify users of misuse of their data after the fact.

 This approach is similar to the system in place for legal and social rules in society.
 In society, a set of legal or social norms govern what we can or cannot do, and they have been ingrained into our way of thinking such that most people go through life without any problems.
 When problems occur, there are mechanisms that ensure that those who broke the set of legal or social norms are reprimanded.
 Likewise, social networks would benefit from having mechanisms in place that allow users to declare the 'social norms' that they expect to be respected by those that use their private information.
 Once these 'social norms' are adequately declared, Information Accountability calls for further mechanisms that will assist users in detecting misuse of their information.

-Currently, our framework concentrates on mechanisms that assist users in specifying their privacy restrictions and that make users aware of the privacy requirements of others.
-We are looking into technical mechanisms to assist users in detecting when their private information is misused.
+Currently, the mechanisms that assist users in detecting misuse of their information are based on societal pressures.
+In the future, there will need to be technical mechanisms to assist users in detecting when their private information is misused.

-The implementation of the RMP framework consists of four main parts.
+The current implementation of the RMP framework consists of four main parts.

 The first part of the framework is the RMP ontology.
-This ontology represents the five restrictions that are currently offered in RMP: no-commercial, nodepiction, no-employment, no-financial, and no-medical.
+This ontology represents the five restrictions that are currently offered in RMP: no-commercial, no-depiction, no-employment, no-financial, and no-medical.
 Users can apply these restrictions over their social network profiles to declare that they do not want their personal information used in certain ways.
 The ontology allows users to apply the restrictions over their Friend of a Friend (FOAF) documents.